 Income & Asset Limits for Eligibility

 There are several different Medicaid long-term care programs for which Missouri seniors may be eligible.
 These programs have slightly different eligibility requirements, as well as benefits.
 Further complicating eligibility are the facts that the criteria vary with marital status, and that Missouri offers multiple pathways towards eligibility.

 1) Institutional / Nursing Home Medicaid – is an entitlement (anyone who is eligible will receive assistance) and is provided only in nursing homes.

 2) Medicaid Waivers / Home and Community Based Services – Limited number of participants and is provided at home, adult day care or in assisted living.

-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from a MO HealthNet program.
-Alternatively, take the Medicaid Eligibility Test.
-IMPORTANT, not meeting all the criteria below does not mean one is ineligible or cannot become eligible.
+The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from a MO HealthNet program.
+Alternatively, one can take the Medicaid Eligibility Test.
+IMPORTANT: Not meeting all of the criteria below does not mean one is ineligible or cannot become eligible for Medicaid in Missouri.
 More.